PBS Kids Go!: Closure

 On May 15, 2013, PBS announced at their annual conference that the PBS Kids Go! brand would be discontinued in the fall, with all Go! programming rebranded with an updated, universal branding design across all of PBS's children's programming.
 PBS considered the nine-year long effort to age up its overall audience to be successful, but studies showed that brand recognition was not strongly differentiated from that of PBS Kids, and many shows ended up being successful with broad audiences in both younger and older age groups.
-PBS Kids was rebranded on October 7, 2013, coinciding with the debut of Peg + Cat; with that rebrand, PBS Kids Go! was officially discontinued.
-After the shutdown, all shows that premiered before the launch of the PBS Kids Go! block returned to the main PBS Kids block after nearly a decade, and all shows that premiered during the PBS Kids Go! block were permanently moved to the main PBS Kids block.
+PBS Kids Go! was officially discontinued on October 6, 2013; with the shutdown, PBS Kids was rebranded a day later, on October 7, 2013, coinciding with the debut of Peg + Cat.
+After the shutdown and the rebrand, all shows that premiered before the launch of the PBS Kids Go! block returned to the main PBS Kids block after nearly a decade, all shows that premiered during the PBS Kids Go! block were permanently moved to the main PBS Kids block, and the PBS Kids Go! website redirects to the PBS Kids website.